J.P. Crawford Preview, Player Props: Mariners vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Reds pitching staff ranks 18th in MLB.

-- The Reds' 4.72 team ERA ranks 24th among all league pitching staffs.
+- The Reds' 4.71 team ERA ranks 24th across all league pitching staffs.

-- The Reds surrender the third-most home runs in baseball (191 total, 1.4 per game).
+- The Reds allow the third-most home runs in baseball (193 total, 1.4 per game).

-- Antone starts for the first time this season for the Reds.
+- Phillips makes his first start of the season for the Reds.

-- The 29-year-old righty has pitched out of the bullpen one time this season.
+- The righty will make his MLB debut.
+He's 22 years old.

 © 2023 Data Skrive.
 All rights reserved.